 A real-time verification endpoint for STI testing credentials.
 One API call with a user's share token returns the verification status, panel, issuer, and recommended-retest date.
 Auto-expiration means a verified result is always current.
-Developer tier is free; paid tiers from $499/mo with optional BAA.
+Developer tier is free; paid tiers from $999/mo with no hard cap, BAA available on Enterprise.

 One API call.
 Pass your API key in the X-API-Key header.
 Returns live verification status that auto-expires when the user is due for retest — so a verified badge always means something current.